ashutoshmjain/gita/src/thought.md

 </div>

-`Ganesa` probably knew the obvious benefits -  not only did the mode of communication changed from synchronous to asynchronous, the written word rendered the narrative timeless ..
+`Ganesa` was probably the first to comprehend  this irreversible addition.
+He knew the obvious benefits of scribing  -  not only did the mode of communication change from synchronous to asynchronous, the written word rendered the narrative timeless.
+It enabled humans send the information to the future.
+He also knew humans would eventually change synchronous barter to a system that would enable them send value across time and space - gold .
+Because value-exchange always follows the properties of communication!

 <div style="padding-left:40px;font-size:0.9em;">